RutanshuDesai/agentic_tennis_app/README.md

 ## Embeddings & LLM Setup

-This project uses **Ollama** for local embeddings and LLM model to avoid reliance on paid APIs.
-The code does have a feature where you can use databricks hosted model if you have access.
-Hosted LLM can help lower runtime compute requirements.
+This project supports three LLM backends, giving you the flexibility to run locally or in the cloud:

+- **Ollama** — Run fully local with no paid APIs (default).
+- **GCP Vertex AI** — Use Google's hosted Gemini models via a Vertex API key.
+- **Databricks** — Use a Databricks-hosted model if you have access to a Databricks workspace.

+Select the backend by setting the `MODEL` option when launching the app.
+Hosted backends can help lower local compute requirements.

 ---